rahulputta0209/cloud-service-api/cloud-access-api/README.md

 GET /cloud/api5/{user_id}
 GET /cloud/api6/{user_id}
-Authentication and Authorization Login (POST /token) Log in with roszhan (admin) → Should return a JWT token
+Authentication and Authorization Login (POST /token) Log in with admin → Should return a JWT token

-Log in with john (user) → Should return a JWT token

 Log in with invalid credentials → Should return 401 Unauthorized